-Written surrogacy agreements to be encouraged in the UK before conception so that key issues are considered and settled upfront
+Written surrogacy agreements and other sensible steps to be encouraged in the UK before conception so that key issues are considered and settled upfront

-Where everyone agrees, parental orders to be made during the pregnancy to make the intended parents the child's legal parents at birth
+Where everyone agrees, a legal mechanism to make the intended parents the child's legal parents at birth

-A review of the parental order criteria to ensure the law is workable and inclusive, ensuring that all children born through surrogacy can have their parentage recognised
+Ensuring the law is workable and inclusive, so that all children born through surrogacy can have their parentage recognised

 Clarity that UK law permits surrogates to be compensated, reflecting reality and allowing this issue to be dealt with more honestly and transparently